Why should you add Editas Medicine, Inc. (EDIT) to your portfolio?

 The consensus among analysts is that Editas Medicine, Inc. (EDIT) is an Overweight stock at the moment, with a recommendation rating of 2.5.
 None of the analysts rate the stock as a Sell, while 1 rate it as Overweight.
-5 out of 11 have rated it as a Hold, with 5 advising it as a Buy.
-None have rated the stock as Underweight.
-The expected earnings per share for the stock is -$0.61.
+5 out of 12 have rated it as a Hold, with 5 advising it as a Buy.
+1 have rated the stock as Underweight.
+The expected earnings per share for the stock is -$0.64.

 Editas Medicine, Inc. (NASDAQ:EDIT) trade information